cmrust/VineyardMonitor-ATT/README.md

 About the setup
 ---------------

-The Arduino code gathers the sensor data and waits for user input to trigger the alerts.
+The Arduino code gathers the sensor data and waits for user input to react to the alerts.

 The Raspberry Pi runs two Python scripts, one that pulls data from the Arduino and one that sends a text message and tells the Arduino to alert.